Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: The Radon-Nikod ym property in Lipschitz-free spaces

 but all implications absent in the diagram fail in general (either trivially or by deep examples due to Hagler \cite{Hagler1977studia} and Bourgain and Rosenthal \cite{BR1980Israel} of spaces with the Schur property failing the RNP).
 The situation is quite different for Lipschitz-free spaces, as the three properties above are in fact equivalent.

 \begin{theorem} Let $M$ be a metric space.
-Then the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item The completion of $M$ is purely 1-unrectifiable, \item $\lipfree{M}$ has the Radon-Nikod\'ym property, \item $\lipfree{M}$ has the Krein-Milman property, \item $\lipfree{M}$ has the Schur property, \item $\lipfree{M}$ contains no isomorphic copy of $L_1$. \item There exists $\eps>0$ such that $\lipfree{M}$ contains no $(1+\eps)$-isomorphic copy of $L_1$. \end{enumerate} \end{theorem}
+Then the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item The completion of $M$ is purely 1-unrectifiable, \item $\lipfree{M}$ has the Radon-Nikod\'ym property, \item $\lipfree{M}$ has the Krein-Milman property, \item $\lipfree{M}$ has the Schur property, \item $\lipfree{M}$ contains no isomorphic copy of $L_1$, \item There exists $\eps>0$ such that $\lipfree{M}$ contains no $(1+\eps)$-isomorphic copy of $L_1$. \end{enumerate} \end{theorem}

 \begin{proof} By the basic properties of free spaces, the free space over $M$ and the free space over the completion of $M$ are the same, so it suffices to assume $M$ is complete.
-Property \ref{p1u} is compactly determined by basic measure theory, and \ref{rnp} and \ref{schur} are compactly determined by virtue of Corollary~\ref{cor:CR-RNP} and \cite[Corollary 2.6]{ANPP_2020}, respectively.
-Thus they are equivalent by Theorem~\ref{th:seven_equivalences}.